rberenguel/foowrite/README.md

 ## Flash the device

-You will need the `uf2` file built above (or get one from here TODO(RELEASE)) and a Pico W (TODO: test with a Pico 2 W, I have one for that) with a GFX Pack screen from Pimoroni.
-If you are feeling adventurous, just write your own screen driver (like `gfx.cc`).
+You will need the `uf2` file built above (or get one from [here](https://github.com/rberenguel/foowrite/releases/)) and a Pico W (TODO: test with a Pico 2 W, I have one for that) with a GFX Pack screen from Pimoroni.
+If you are feeling adventurous, just write your own screen driver (like [`gfx.cc`](https://github.com/rberenguel/foowrite/blob/main/src/pico/gfx/gfx.cc)).
 Put the device in DFU mode, upload the `uf2` file and the pico should boot with the splash screen and with a blue shade hinting at "I want to connect to something via bluetooth".

 ## Usage